Everything You Need To Know About Kentucky

 Filson's myths fueled arguments about whether American Indians lived in Kentucky.
 His historical accounts, for example, painted Kentucky as a land that was a middle ground between all the tribes and a scene of bloody disputes.
 Filson was a land speculator and an opportunist investor, and he shaped the state's history by creating myths about Native American settlements.
 That's one of the reasons why Kentucky's true Native American history is still somewhat of a mystery.

-KY Natural Attractions
+What Are KY Natural Attractions?

 A visit to Kentucky should include the southeastern state's natural attractions.
 This southern state is bordered by the Ohio River on the north and the Appalachian Mountains on the east.
 Its largest city is Louisville, home to the famous Kentucky Derby.